xcat2/xcat-core/docs/source/guides/admin-guides/manage_clusters/common/kvm/manage_vm.rst

 Monitoring the Virtual Machine
 ``````````````````````````````

-When the VM has been created and powered on, please choose one of the following methods to monitor and access it.
+When the VM has been created and powered on, choose one of the following methods to monitor and access it.

 * Open the console on kvm hypervisor: ::